 Arsenic in Rice

-We are committed to food safety and to food safety education so we applaud Consumer Reports for conducting their study.
-We also support the FDA’s effort to conduct a thorough and scientific-based health risk assessment regarding arsenic in food, with hope they it will lead to the development of standards, which would be helpful for consumers and producers alike.
+We are committed to food safety and to food safety education.
+We support the FDA’s effort to conduct a thorough and scientific-based health risk assessment regarding arsenic in food with hope it will lead to the development of regulated standards which would be helpful for consumers and producers alike.